ANcpLua/Aktienverwalter-APIcode-Email-me/README.md

 After downloading the .zip extract the files, press the .exe and it should work.
 If it does not follow the steps below.

-Environment PyCharm 2022.3.3
+Environment: PyCharm 2022.3.3
 Manual:

-1. Download zip by pressing on the green [<> Code] after it finished download drag its content into PycharmProjects
+1. Download the zip file by clicking on the green [<> Code] button.
+Once the download is finished, drag its contents into the PycharmProjects folder.
-2. Open Pyhcharm select StockHandler-UE1-BIF-DUA-2-SS2023-ALGOS-DE-main under Projects
+2. Open PyCharm and select the StockHandler-UE1-BIF-DUA-2-SS2023-ALGOS-DE-main project under Projects.
-3. Press STRG+ALT+S a window will open where you type interpreter into the top left box
+3. Press CTRL+ALT+S to open the settings window, and type "interpreter" into the search box in the top left corner.
-4. Click on Add Interpreter and select Add Local Interpreter
+4. Click on "Add Interpreter" and select "Add Local Interpreter".
-5. Under Virtualevn Environment select Base interpreter Python310 and click on ok, 38+ should work also(if nothing works download anaconda3)
+5. Under "Virtualenv Environment", choose "Base interpreter: Python 3.10" and click "OK".
+Python 3.8+ should also work (if nothing works, download Anaconda3).
-6. Click on the "+" -- above Package,below Python Interpreter-- and type colorama into the input box, click on it and install package located bottom left
+6. Click on the "+" icon (above "Package", below "Python Interpreter") and type "colorama" into the search box.
+Click on the "colorama" package and click "Install Package" located at the bottom left corner.
-7. Close the Available Package window and click on Apply and ok inside the settings window.
-After that you should be setup and ready
+7. Close the "Available Packages" window and click on "Apply" and "OK" in the settings window.
+After that, you should be set up and ready to go.
-8. Press Shift+F10 to start (recommend to change the hotkey 1.press STRG+ALT+S 2.type run b into the searchbox  3.right click run and select add keyboard shortcut)
+8. Press Shift+F10 to start (recommended to change the hotkey: 1.
+Press CTRL+ALT+S 2.
+Type "run" into the search box 3.
+Right-click "Run" and select "Add Keyboard Shortcut").

 Das Programm wird über folgende Menüpunkte gesteuert:
 1. ADD: Eine Aktie mit Namen, WKN und Kürzel wird hinzugefügt.